SerubanPeterShan/Calculator--Go-Language/README.md

 ## Test Coverage

-Test coverage measures how much of your code is executed during testing.
-Our tests aim for high coverage by:

-- Testing normal operation cases
+Imagine you have a coloring book 📚.
+Test coverage is like checking how much of the book you've colored in!

+### What's Test Coverage? 🎨

+Just like making sure you color inside all the lines, test coverage helps us make sure we've tested all parts of our code.
+It's like a checklist for our program!

+### What Do We Test? ✅

+We check lots of things, like:

+- Normal everyday stuff (like 2 ÷ 2)
-- Testing edge cases (like division by zero)
+- Tricky situations (like trying to divide by zero - oops!)
-- Verifying error conditions
-- Testing internal functions

-Our current coverage includes:

-- Function calls with valid inputs
-- Error handling scenarios
+- Making sure errors get caught (like when someone makes a mistake)
-- Internal helper functions
+- Secret helper functions that work behind the scenes

-The test file includes:
+### Our Test Checklist 📝

+We make sure to test:

-- Division test with valid input
+- ➗ Division with normal numbers
-- Division by zero test
+- ❌ What happens when we try to divide by zero
-- Square function test
-- (Commented) Addition test for future implementation
+- ² Finding the square of numbers
+- 💭 We've left space to test addition later (it's like saving a page to color later!)

+Remember: Good testing is like double-checking your homework before turning it in! 🌟

 To check test coverage: